 Land Rover Discovery Sport PHEV range, MPG, CO2 & charging

-The Discovery Sport P300e's emissions, economy and electric range are all good, while it's one of the few plug-in hybrids that can rapid charge
+The Discovery Sport P300e's emissions, economy and electric range are all good, and it's one of the few plug-in hybrids that can rapid charge

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|